vikas3045/vikas3045.github.io/_posts/2023-10-25-how-to-solve-sliding-window-problems.md

 There are a few key things to look for when identifying problems where the sliding window technique can be applied:

 1. The problem involves a **sequence of data points** such as arrays, list of elements or string.
-2. Problem is specifically asking about finding some subrange in that array/string, like a longest, shortest or target value.
+2. Problem is specifically asking about **finding some subrange** in that array/string, like a longest, shortest or target value.
-3. There is a constraint on the size of the window.
-Sometimes, its simple as being clearly mentioned as "k-sized window" or little more abstract in nature like "longest substring without repeating characters".
+3. There is a **constraint on the size of the window**.
+Sometimes, it's as simple as being clearly mentioned as "k-sized window" or little more abstract in nature like "longest substring without repeating characters".

 ## General mental model